-- All of the bases are covered for commuting with basic fenders, a carry rack with spring latch and LED Lights (I love that the headlight runs off the main battery and the display is backlit)
+- All of the bases are covered for commuting with great alloy fenders, a carry rack with spring latch and LED Lights (I love that both the headlight and rear light run off the main battery and the display is backlit)

 - I love that the stem is telescoping to raise the handlebars for larger riders, the seat post is also extremely long at over 530 mm which enables leg extension

 - You get trigger throttle on demand which overrides pedal assist at any time (or operates in level zero for throttle-only operation) as well as five levels of assist with decent responsiveness thanks to a 12 magnet cadence sensor

 - The smaller wheels make the bike compact when folded, lower the center of gravity when the rack is loaded up with supplies and make it easier for the motor when climbing

 - I like how well concealed and protected the battery pack is, it’s completely hidden in the downtube and locks there for security (with a keyhole at the bottom), you can charge the pack on or off the bike for convenience when commuting